petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/reactjs-app/README.md

 # Exersize 6

-Add the React component to add a snowfall on your page.
+Add this React component to add a snowfall on your page.

 https://github.com/burakcan/react-snowstorm